 Focusing on the Milky Way is super simple.

-All you need to do is to set your focus at infinity, which looks like the figure eight symbol in the image below:
+All you need to do is to set your focus at infinity.
+This looks like the figure-eight symbol in the image below.

-On Canon cameras you want to line up the little sideways L with the line to focus on infinity.
-On other cameras you’ll want to align the infinity symbol with the line, so always check to see how it works on your lens.
+On Canon cameras, you want to line up the little sideways L with the line to focus on infinity.
+On other cameras, you’ll want to align the infinity symbol with the line.
+Always check to see how it works on your lens.

-Once you’ve set your focus to infinity, turn your focus mode to manual focus.
+Once you’ve set your focus to infinity, turn your focus mode to manual.
 This way, your camera won’t try to refocus in the dark when you go to take a photo.
 It will not do a good job!

 In-Camera Long Exposure Noise Reduction